shajalahamedcse/full-stack-aws/readme.md

     * "Environment image" - use the "Managed image"
     * "Operating system" - "Ubuntu"
     * "Runtime" - "Standard"
-    * "Image" - "aws/codebuild/standard:4.0"
+    * "Image" - "aws/codebuild/standard:5.0"
     * "Image version" - "Always use the latest image for this runtime version"
     * "Privileged" - check the flag
     * "Service role" - "New service role"
-    * "Role name" - flask-react-build-role
+    * "Role name" - webapp-build-role

 image